 Your relationship with your adult children may change now that you have advanced cancer.
 You may have to rely on them differently than you have in the past.
 It’s a normal reaction if you find that this is hard for you.
 Many people find this difficult.
 After all, you may be used to giving support rather than getting it.
 Or it may be hard for other reasons.
 Perhaps your relationship with your children has been a more formal or distant one.

 Adult children have their concerns, too.
 They may become fearful of their own mortality.
 They may feel guilty because they’re overwhelmed by the many demands of their lives as parents, children, and employees and unable to be there with you as much as they want.

 - Share decision making with your children.

 - Involve them in issues that are important to you.
 These may include treatment choices, plans for the future, or types of activities you want to continue.

 Reaching out to your adult children and openly sharing your feelings and wishes may help them cope with your cancer.
+It could bring you closer to them as well.
 It may also help lessen any fears or conflicts that may arise between siblings when important decisions need to be made.

 It's common for families to argue over things such as:

 - Treatment options or whether to continue treatment at all

 - Feelings that some family members are helping more than others